W-Livi/LuaZmachine/README.md

 ## How do I run this?
 Despite many years having passed between now and when I first started on this, it's nowhere near ready to run anything.
-That's mostly due to having forgotten and set aside the project a number of times, rather than an inherent, glacial slowness to my process.
+That's mostly due to having forgotten and set aside the project a number of times, rather than any inherent, glacial slowness to my process.

 -- _Liv_